Public vs. Private IP Addresses: What’s the Difference?

 “My Private IP Is Secret”

 Many people assume that because a private IP address is not routable on the internet, it must be confidential.
-In reality, knowing that someone’s device is at 192.168.1.10 tells you almost nothing useful, because millions of networks use that exact same address.
-Private IPs are not secret — they are simply not unique.
+In reality, knowing that someone’s device is at 192.168.1.10 tells you almost nothing useful.
+Millions of networks use that exact same address.
+Private IPs are not secret.
+They are simply not unique.
 The security benefit of private addressing comes from non-routability, not obscurity.

 “NAT Is a Firewall”

-NAT does provide a side effect of blocking unsolicited inbound connections, because the router has no NAT table entry to know where to forward them.
-However, NAT was designed for address translation, not security.
-It does not inspect packet contents, does not filter by protocol or application, and does not log suspicious activity.
-A proper firewall provides intentional, configurable, auditable security — NAT does not.
+NAT does provide a side effect of blocking unsolicited inbound connections.
+The router has no NAT table entry to know where to forward them.
+But NAT was designed for address translation, not security.
+It does not inspect packet contents, filter by protocol or application, or log suspicious activity.
+A proper firewall provides intentional, configurable, auditable security.
+NAT does not.
 Relying on NAT as your only protection leaves significant gaps.

 “Every Device Has Its Own Public IP”

 This is one of the most common misunderstandings.
 In a typical home network, your ISP assigns one public IP address to your router.
-Every device on your network — phone, laptop, smart TV, game console — shares that single public IP through NAT.
-Each device has its own private IP within the local network, but to the outside world, they all appear as the same address.
+Every device on your network, phone, laptop, smart TV, game console, shares that single public IP through NAT.
+Each device has its own private IP within the local network.
+But to the outside world, they all appear as the same address.
+Under CGNAT, that “public” IP is shared with other customers too.

 Frequently Asked Questions